 Environment: Waste streams into ecosystems are growing exponentially.
 Critical resources are being depleted just like oil.
 Lower ore grades mean more energy and cost.
 Critical resources cannot be replaced.
 The economy is destroying real wealth to create not-real wealth.

 Prosperity: Growth is the destructive pursuit of ‘More’.
 Prosperity is satisfaction with ‘Enough’.
 More growth = Less prosperity.
 Growth is the ignorant option.
 Prosperity is the enlightened option.
 Accepting reality means abandoning growth.
-Accepting reality means pursing prosperity instead.
+Accepting reality means pursuing prosperity instead.

 The end of the Industrial Revolution